These pictures were taken over the past weeks and during my visits at Māʻona Community Garden.

 The second attempt seemed to work.
 The lauhala seemed even lighter in some areas.
 They also had a faint sulfur smell.
 I've read and heard that the sulfur smoking process helps deter bugs from eating the lauhala.
 I can smell why.
 I was careful to put the smoker far from our house so we didn't have to smell it overnight.

-I confess I was a heartbroken when I went to Māʻona and saw that a puhala that I had spent a couple hours cleaning weeks before had been cut down.
+I confess I was a little heartbroken when I went to Māʻona and saw that a puhala that I had spent a couple hours cleaning weeks before had been cut down.
 As I helped clear the walkway from the "green waste," cutting the green leaves from the stumps and piling to compost, I couldn't help but collect the dried/drying leaves from the branches.
 Below is a picture of the bundle I was able to gather.

 The brown lauhala from that fallen tree was/is beautiful in color and texture.
 In the picture below one can see the natural brown color versus the "white" bleached color.